teahupoo20/Final-Project/README.md

    <img width="839" alt="Capture d’écran 2021-05-03 à 16 37 44" src="https://user-images.githubusercontent.com/76606558/116890538-08bcdc00-ac2e-11eb-9aba-2ff01be3af05.png">

    Here the MAPE for "Actions sociales" is around 10 where for "Agent de distribution" it is around 323.
 This could be explained probably by an evolution in the job    industry for those with high MAPE scores and a stable sector for those with low MAPE scores.

 So we took this model to predict 2021 job offer

+                              Job offer prediction for 2021.
+One data point represents a trimester.

 <img width="925" alt="Capture d’écran 2021-05-03 à 16 34 25" src="https://user-images.githubusercontent.com/76606558/116890976-7e28ac80-ac2e-11eb-811a-4467db99e635.png">